qntm/t-a-i/README.md

 | ---------------------------- | ---------------------------- | ----------------- | ---------------------------- | ---------------- | ---------- |
 | 1972‑01‑01&nbsp;00:00:00.000 | 1972‑01‑01&nbsp;00:00:00.000 |       63072000000 | 1972‑01‑01&nbsp;00:00:10.000 |      63072010000 |    10000ms |

-As a result of these shenanigans, instants in Unix time and instants in TAI are in a *many-to-many relationship*.
+As a result of these shenanigans, instants in TAI and instants in Unix time and are in a *one-to-many relationship*, and the offered APIs reflect this.
+This relationship can alternatively be viewed as *one-to-one* by eliminating some duplicate instants.

-* During an inserted leap second, a single instant Unix time (e.g. 1999-01-01 00:00:00.500) can be interpreted to mean either of two instants (1999-01-01 00:00:31.500 or 1999-01-01 00:00:32.500) in TAI.
-So, we should return an array of possibilities: usually one, but sometimes two.
-* However, this relationship can be made many-to-one by considering one of the two results (the later one) to be *canonical*.
-* Furthermore, this relationship can be made one-to-one by throwing an exception when we attempt to convert a non-canonical instant back.
-* During a removed leap second, the same applies in reverse: a single instant in TAI (e.g. 1999-01-01 00:00:30.500 TAI) can be interpreted to mean either of two instants (1998-12-31 23:59:59.500 or 1999-01-01 00:00:00.500) in Unix time.

 ## APIs